Do I have to file for readmission?

 Yes.
 The deadlines are listed on the first page of the application screen.
 Students who wish to be eligible for early registration should submit their application five months prior to the first day of classes.

-Undergraduate students who have a GPA below 2.00 at Brooklyn College must first go to a workshop and then submit their application 12 months prior to the first day of classes.
+Undergraduate students who have a GPA below 2.00 at Brooklyn College must submit an application 12 months prior to the first day of classes and attend a mandatory workshop.
 All students with a GPA below the requirement must also submit with their application a petition through Academic Standing.
 A committee will review the petition and make its decision as to your reacceptance.

 Matriculated graduate students who have a GPA below 3.00 at Brooklyn College must submit their application no later than one month prior to the first day of classes.
 All students with a GPA below the requirement must have their chairperson/program head sign off their readmission application.